NetworkMathematics/FrontPage/IndianaProjects.md

 ## Indiana (Possible) Projects

-1. ### TACWordNet
+1. ### TAC-wordDB

-   Our LLM-extracted database of math terms needs a name (I'm suggesting TACWordNet) and more work.
+   Our LLM-extracted database of math terms needs a name (I'm suggesting TAC-DB) and more work.

    Our work, described in the spreadsheet in https://docs.google.com/spreadsheets/d/1jLzuvuaLIcRTIQPwQ65fL3o9gzasplJ52eEUFJhhMSk/edit?gid=1391563495#gid=1391563495 has several problems.